Liu-Hy/GenoTex/datasheet.md

 The input datasets were programmatically searched and downloaded from the GEO database using Entrez Utilities and from the TCGA Hub of the UCSC Xena platform.
 The scripts used for this process are included in the './download/' directory of the repository.

-For the analysis part, a team of 4 researchers designed the problem list and developed example code for solving gene identification problems.
+For the analysis part, a team of 4 researchers designed the problem list and developed example code for solving GTA analysis problems.
 They extracted common patterns from these examples to develop guidelines for the entire benchmark.
 Then, a team of 9 bioinformaticians was assembled and trained to analyze the complete set of problems following these guidelines.
 They submitted their analysis code and results weekly over a period of 20 weeks.

 <a id="sampling-strategy"></a>**If the dataset is a sample from a larger set, what was the sampling strategy?**